brendanoshea84/tandem_skydive/README.md

     1. Information about skydive göteborg with a link to google maps and their telephone.
 1. My Accounts:
     1. User can register to the site with their email, and password.
+    1. Once logged in, user can see their previous orders.
+    1. User can easily change their details and also their details will be passed on to for fill insurance for the skydive jump, allowing quicker time at the drop zone.
+1. Checkout:
+    1. As the jumper could be different from the customer, the payment form can be customized including the billing details.
+    1. A finally summary is shown and allows the users to either remove a package or add a package.
+    1. A sub-cost per jumper experience is shown as well as an over all cost.

 ## Features Left to Implement ##